"An experimental exploration of the frontier of consciousness and the realization of the promise such knowledge will bring."

 Samantha is a third year undergraduate student at the University of Toronto, studying Computer Science, Cognitive Science and Biology.
 She is interested in using current knowledge within cognitive neuroscience to further development in the field of artificial intelligence and machine/deep learning.
 Samantha’s hobbies include coding, exploring Toronto and sleeping.E-mail: [email protected]

-University of Toronto, Graduated with Hon.
-BSc. in 2016 Konstantinos is a graduate of the University of Toronto, who studied Psychology and English literature.
-He is interested in examining Cognitive Science within an interdisciplinary framework involving the psychology of problem solving and its pedagogical relationship to the dissemination of knowledge.
+Konstantinos is a graduate of the University of Toronto and has studied Psychology and English literature.
+Currently a lead research facilitator for the V.E.R.Wiki, he is interested in examining Cognitive Science within an interdisciplinary framework involving the psychology of problem solving and its pedagogical relationship to the dissemination of knowledge transformation.
 He hopes to pursue graduate school for Psychology, and his hobbies include a passion for music and practicing guitar.E-mail: [email protected]

 Previous members of the lab